 For the Immune System and Lifting Dog Depression

-Helping your dogs exercise reduces stress, depression and
+Helping your dogs exercise increases health, reduces stress, depression and

 bad behavior.
 Here’s the link between lack of exercise and disease and ideas